Rangi42/polishedcrystal/FAQ.md

 * Dragon Scale is in Mt.
 Mortar, or held by some wild Horsea family and Dratini family.
 * Dusk Stones are in Cerulean Cave, Dark Cave, Dim Cave, Mt.
 Moon, Quiet Cave, Scary Cave or Union Cave.
 Bill's grandpa also gives you one, and you can win one in Bug-Catching Contest in the evening.
 * Shiny Stones are in Cherrygrove Bay, Mt.
 Moon or National Park.
 Bill's grandpa also gives you one, and you can win one in Bug-Catching Contest in the morning.
+* An Ice Stone is in Ice Path.
-* Bill's grandpa lives in Goldenrod City and gives you one of each Evolution stone.
+* Bill's grandpa lives in Goldenrod City and gives you one of each evolution stone except for the Ice Stone.
 Also, certain trainers will call you up to give you stones, just like in regular Crystal.
+[Hidden Grottoes](https://github.com/Rangi42/polishedcrystal/blob/master/data/events/hidden_grottoes/grottoes.asm) often have an evolution stone as a rare item.
 The Celadon Dept. Store sells several evolution stones and the Linking Cord.

 ### My Pokémon is a different color, is it shiny?

 There's usually only a 1 in 4,096 chance to encounter a shiny Pokémon (which can be raised with the Shiny Charm or using the Masuda method), and they'll be marked with a star next to their name.
-You're probably noticing the effect of the **IVs vary colors** option (see below).
+You're probably noticing the effect of the **IVs vary colors** option (see [What are the options at the start of a new game?](#what-are-the-options-at-the-start-of-a-new-game)).

 ### Why is shiny Gyarados gold?
 Is the red Gyarados shiny?